10 Best Online History Degrees for Budding Historians

 Yes.
 A history degree gives you access to many prestigious and desirable positions.
 According to the BLS, more than 45% of history graduates work in educational institutions, management occupations, or the legal field.

 The demand for history teachers varies by level and region.
-The BLS projects a 5% growth in high school teacher jobs between 2021 and 2031.
-For postsecondary history teachers, the BLS projects a 7% growth during that same period.
+The BLS projects employment for teachers to remain relatively steady over the next decade with only 1% growth jobs between 2022 and 2032.
+For postsecondary history teachers, the BLS projects a 8% growth during that same period.

 Many students will find an online degree in history very worthwhile.
 A degree in history is essential for aspiring historians, museum curators, and history teachers.